brunxu/IPTV-CR/README.md

-# IPTV-CR-NIC
+# IPTV-CR
-IPTV Channels Costa Rica, Nicaragua, and more
+IPTV Channels Costa Rica and more

 To use it put this link on your prefered iptv player `https://bit.ly/iptvCRNIC` Don't download it, I need to update channels from time to time.